allensuner/allensuner.github.io/_posts/2017-02-19-video-games-as-art.md

 of how I guage a game now, I like to think the years have given me a little bit more of a perspective.

-The debate on weather games can be considered as works of art has been going on for decades, and though now many will agree with me, saying in a definitive tone, "yes, they can be art," that is not what this post is about.
+The debate on whether games can be considered as works of art has been going on for decades, and though now many will agree with me, saying in a definitive tone, "yes, they can be art," that is not what this post is about.
 No, what I want to talk to about (and what is arguably more intersting) is when *I* finally realized that video